MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.HasSeriesLines.md

 # ChartGroup.HasSeriesLines property (Excel)

  **True** if a stacked column chart or bar chart has series lines or if a Pie of Pie chart or Bar of Pie chart has connector lines between the two sections.
-Applies only to 2-D stacked bar, 2-D stacked column, pie of pie, or bar of pie charts.
+Applies only to 2D stacked bar, 2D stacked column, Pie of Pie, or Bar of Pie charts.
 Read/write **Boolean**.

 ## Syntax